marfarma/user-role-editor/readme.txt

 == Changelog ==
 = 3.2.1 =
 * 01.08.2011
 * This is minor bug-fix update.
-If you didn't met this bug you can skip this update. "usermeta" table doesn't exist bug appearing on some multi-site blogs is fixed.
+If you didn't meet this bug you can skip this update. "usermeta" table doesn't exist bug appearing on some multi-site blogs is fixed.
 Read [this post](http://wordpress.org/support/topic/multisite-setup-gives-usermeta-table-error) for more information.
 Thanks to harpinder for discovering this bug and for the help with testing updated code. "usermeta" Db table name is define by more universal way now.

 = 3.2 =
 * 25.07.2011